You’re currently reading Chapter 12 of The Ultimate Guide to Creating Your Fashion Portfolio (in a weekend)

 This next one by Ryan Cruzado G. Gangan shows a great example of how to include pages from your sketchbook.
-I would want to see digital (Illustrator) flats of what the designs turned into next, but I chose to show it because even though the sketches aren’t “perfect” illustrations, they really convey the inspiration process this designer went through.
+I would want to see digital (Illustrator) flats of what the designs turned into next, but I chose to show it because even though the sketches aren’t “perfect” illustrations, they really convey the inspiration process this designer went through – which is what brands LOVE to see.
 It’s a great start to the Process Portfolio.

-Last, I’ve included an example of my own work.
+Last, I’ve included an example of my own work from when I was making $100k+ a year as a freelancer.
 I picked this layout for a few reasons, but the main one being that that is for a single design.
-I’ve done a lot of work for brands where we develop key items instead of full collections, so I wanted to show how you can share this in your book.
+I’ve done a lot of freelancing for brands where we develop key items instead of full collections, so I wanted to show how you can share this in your book.
 Also, if you look closely, you’ll notice competitor (LuluLemon) product in the inspiration.